dotnet/arcade/Documentation/InfrastructureEcosystemOverview.md

 # .NET Core Infrastructure Ecosystem Overview

-This document provides an overview of the infrastructure ecosystem for future .NET Core product developemnt.
+This document provides an overview of the infrastructure ecosystem for future .NET Core product development.

 ## Background